venkat17005/Food-Delivery-Platform-Performance-Analysis/README.md

 └── README.md
 ```

-### Folder Purpose
+### Folders

-**Data** — Dataset and data-related files
+**Data** — Raw dataset and data-related files

-**Analysis** — Completed Excel analysis workbook and analysis outputs
+**Analysis** — Excel workbook containing the analysis

 **Documentation** — Detailed project documentation

-**Screenshots** — Screenshots of important analysis and dashboard work
+**Screenshots** — Screenshots from the analysis and dashboard

 **Dashboard** — Final dashboard output

 ---

-## What This Project Demonstrates
+## What I Practiced Through This Project

-This project demonstrates practical skills in:
+This project gave me practical experience with:

-* Data Cleaning and Validation
-* Data Quality Checking
+* Excel
 * Power Query
-* Excel Formulas
+* Data cleaning
+* Data quality checks
 * PivotTables
 * PivotCharts
+* Calculations
-* KPI Analysis
+* KPI analysis
-* Year-over-Year Analysis
-* Trend Analysis
+* Year-over-year comparison
-* Business Performance Analysis
+* Business analysis
-* Data Visualization
-* Dashboard Development
+* Dashboard creation
-* Business Insights
-* Data-Driven Recommendations

-More importantly, the project focuses on understanding **what the numbers mean for the business**, rather than only calculating metrics.
+* Finding insights from data
+* Turning findings into recommendations

+The biggest thing I learned was that analysis is not just about getting a number.
+The important part is understanding **what the number means and whether it is actually useful for the business.**

 ---

 ## Conclusion

-This project helped transform raw food delivery data into a structured business analysis.
+This project started with a large raw dataset and ended with a structured Excel analysis and dashboard.

-The analysis showed positive year-over-year growth, differences in city-level performance, stable delivery timing, similar average order values between promotional and non-promotional orders, differences in customer satisfaction, and different demand patterns across weekdays, weekends, and festivals.
+The analysis showed positive growth from 2024 to 2025, different performance across cities, relatively stable delivery timing, very similar average order values between promotional and non-promotional orders, and different demand patterns between weekdays, weekends, and festivals.

-The final dashboard provides a quick view of the main business KPIs and trends, while the insights and recommendations highlight areas that can be investigated further.

-**Overall workflow:**
+There are also areas where the available data wasn't enough to give a complete answer, especially promotion ROI and profitability.

+Overall, this project helped me practice the complete process:

-**Data → Data Quality → Analysis → Visualization → Insights → Recommendations**
+**Raw Data → Data Quality → Analysis → Dashboard → Findings → Recommendations**

 ---

+**Project:** Food Delivery Platform Performance Analysis